 c.
 Outline which parameters form the basis of the appeal.

 d.
-Inform the student that counsel may represent the College and that the Dean or Associate Dean of Student Services involved with the case may question any witnesses or the student.
+Inform the student that counsel may represent the College and that the Dean or Associate Dean of Student Affairs involved with the case may question any witnesses or the student.

 e.
 State that the parties shall exchange lists of witnesses and copies of documentary evidence to be used at the hearing at least three (3) business days before the hearing.

 f.
 Advise the student of the right to: